barbaalba/A-New-Channel-Subspace-Characterization-for-Channel-Estimation-in-RIS-Aided-Communications/README.md

 Arxiv (Open Access)
 - Haghshenas, Mehdi, Parisa Ramezani, Maurizio Magarini, and Emil Björnson.
 "A New Channel Subspace Characterization for Channel Estimation in RIS-Aided Communications." arXiv preprint arXiv:2304.02087 (2023).

+# Functions
+- AlgRun.m: The primary function that generates Figures 4 and 5.
+- AsympRatioFigure.m: The function re-produces Figure 2.
+- AzElGraph.m: Function to demonstrate orthogonal beam in Azimuth-Elevation plane as illustrated in Figure 1.
+- BuildDFT.m: It generates the DFT codebook used by the Least Squares estimator.
+- DFTbookSearch.m: It shows that some columns of the DFT do not correspond to any angle in space.
+- UPA_BasisElupnew.m: It iteratively finds a set of azimuth and elevation angle pairs corresponding to orthogonal beams in space.
+- UPA_Codebook.m: To generate the RIS configuration from a set of azimuth and elevation angles.
+- UPA_Evaluate.m: The array response of a structured RIS.
+- correlationUPA.m: produce Figure 3.